 Only members may serve as directors.
 They are unpaid volunteers and represent the interests of their fellow members who use the credit union.
 Board members at other types of financial institutions are paid and represent the interests of the outside owners.
 Volunteers are an important credit union resource.
 Presently, more than 129,000 Americans volunteer for their credit unions serving as board members, committee members, or providing other assistance.
 Since credit unions have no outside stockholders, after reserves are set aside, earnings are returned to members in the form of dividends on savings, lower loan rates, or additional services.

 Credit unions primarily engage in consumer loans and, offer business and residential real estate loans to their members.

 Federally chartered credit unions, like DCU, are regulated by the NCUA, an independent federal agency.
 State chartered credit unions are regulated by their state's credit union department.
 No taxpayer money is used for NCUA regulation as all NCUA and NCUSIF activities are paid for by credit unions.
 Credit unions are also subject to many other laws and regulations administered by such agencies as the Federal Reserve, Internal Revenue Service, Federal Trade Commission, Department of Justice, Department of Labor, and other federal and state agencies.

 Because of the member-owned, democratically operated, not-for-profit nature of credit unions, the federal government has made credit unions exempt from federal income taxes.
 Many states have extended this to state income and most sales taxes.
 Credit unions do pay payroll taxes, property taxes, and some sales taxes.
 Credit union members are required to pay taxes on their credit union dividends.

 This article was prepared with the assistance of the Credit Union National Association.

-We have a vision that we live every day.
-The DCU vision is that All Members Achieve Their Financial Goals Collaboratively means we want to be the catalyst and the cheerleader for our members’ long-term financial success.
+Our vision is that all members achieve their financial goals collaboratively which means we want to be the catalyst and the cheerleader for our members' long-term financial success.